Focus on what matters: keeping your community safe

 Insurance mailers come piling in, people calling non-stop for the accident report.
 They want to get it as fast as they can get it, and CARFAX for Police is the fastest way that I can think of.
 It keeps our people at their desk doing what they need to do instead of getting up every five minutes to answer an accident report request.
 It’s a real time-saver for us.

-During COVID shut-downs, in-person trainings are far and few between.
+During COVID shut-downs, in-person trainings are few and far between.
 CARFAX for Police Training and Certification Program delivers fresh, innovative content - on-line - to officers and civilian staff.
-Easy access to more than 80 free trainings per year on a wide range of investigative and operations management content keep your staff front-line ready
+Easy access to more than 80 free trainings and events per year on a wide range of investigative and operations management content keep your staff front-line ready

 Agency Advisory Board